 Can I be terminated from my job?
 How can I protect myself?

 Expert legal advice can help you navigate next steps if you think you are about to be wrongfully terminated or believe your employer is discriminating or retaliating against you.
-The attorneys at Halunen Law are available to consult with you on what your rights are and strategies to protect them.
+The employment law and labor-focused lawyers at Halunen Law are available to consult with you on what your rights are and strategies to protect them.

 “Employment at-will” means that an employer can terminate an employee at any time for any reason or no reason—except an illegal one—without violating the law.
 Illegal reasons include, for example, terminating an employee because of gender, age, race, or disability, or for reporting unlawful conduct in the workplace.
 “Employment at-will” also means an employee is free to leave a job at any time for any or no reason without any adverse legal consequences.

 If I file a lawsuit, how long will that take?

 What is the likelihood that my case will settle?

-Every case is different and must be evaluated by your attorney based on the particular facts and circumstances of your situation.
+Every case is different and must be evaluated by your employment law attorney based on the particular facts and circumstances of your situation.
 That said, about 95% of our cases are resolved before trial.

 The damages awarded to you depend on the claims filed and the harm you’ve experienced.
 Damages can include compensation for past and future wage loss (which is directly related to the money you made in your job), and the emotional pain and suffering caused by your employer.
 Halunen Law is ready to evaluate your potential claims, explain available damages, and discuss your options.
 We are experienced employment law attorneys and represent employees on a contingency basis.